BrutalTeam/go-netbox/docs/RackReservation.md

 ### NewRackReservation

-`func NewRackReservation(id int32, url string, display string, rack BriefRack, units []int32, created NullableTime, lastUpdated NullableTime, user BriefUser, description string, ) *RackReservation`
+`func NewRackReservation(id int32, url string, display string, rack BriefRack, units []int32, user BriefUser, description string, ) *RackReservation`

 NewRackReservation instantiates a new RackReservation object This constructor will assign default values to properties that have it defined,